Wired vs wireless speakers: which should you choose?

 Pros: Often easier to set up.
 Many modern devices support Bluetooth, you don’t need an internet connection or wi-fi signal.

 Cons: Not much.
 Sound quality can be excellent via Bluetooth, but for those looking for the very best sound, a wi-fi connection can be a touch better, although Bluetooth technology is now superb and continuing to improve rapidly, narrowing any remaining perceivable gap to wi-fi and wired connections as well.

 This is the same connection you use to connect your devices at home wirelessly to the internet, using an internet router or home hub.
 Unlike Bluetooth, there’s no limit to how close your speaker needs to be to the audio source, but both need to be connected to your wi-fi network.

 To connect to your speaker in this way, sometimes you will need to turn the speaker on and find it in the wi-fi settings menu on your smartphone or other device (similar to Bluetooth).
 Alternatively, setting up wi-fi is often done via your speaker’s dedicated app, which you install on your smartphone or other device.

 Pros: Sound can be a touch better (hence some home wireless speakers only support wi-fi).
-Connecting via wi-fi can give you more functionality, for example access to music streaming services such as Spotify (some requiring a subscription), support for voice assistants (such as Google Assistant on Android and Siri on Apple devices) to allow you to control your speaker with your voice alone, and a great deal of extra functions.
+Connecting via wi-fi can give you more functionality, for example access to music streaming services such as Spotify (some requiring a subscription), support for (such as Google Assistant on Android and Siri on Apple devices) to allow you to control your speaker with your voice alone, and a great deal of extra functions.